noodlespan/helix/README.md

 <tr><td>> 58,545,902</td><td>0 HLIX</td><td>0 HLIX</td><td>0 HLIX</td></tr>
 </table>

-The Helix development budget is up to a maximum of 10% HLIX per block, paid out based on approved proposals as voted on by the Helix masternode owners through the community governance process.
+The Tcash development budget is up to a maximum of 10% HLIX per block, paid out based on approved proposals as voted on by the Tcash masternode owners through the community governance process.